Datalyrix/GnanaPath/README.md

 <h3> Graph-based framework for connected-data analytics</h3>
-- updated time Feb7 2021
+- updated time Nov 1 2021

 The framework allows you to store data into node and edges and creates edges as based on logic you can provide.
 The framework has  visualization of metadata nodes and datanodes.